emory-cs-infovis-master/web-dev/README.md

 ## 5. <a name="git">Use Git & Github</a>

 We will use **git** repositories (via Github) for all programming assignments and project milestones.
 You should already be well acquainted with the process and all necessary git commands from previous courses (see [Reid Holmes'
-CPSC 310 git tutorial](https://github.com/ubccpsc/310/blob/2019jan/resources/git.md) as a refresher).
+CPSC 310 git tutorial, UBC](https://github.com/ubccpsc/310/blob/2019jan/resources/git.md) as a refresher).

-We automatically generate git repositories in your github student account ([https://github.students.cs.ubc.ca](https://github.students.cs.ubc.ca)) that typically contain templates, code snippets, and data to help you get started.
 Submit a programming assignment or project milestone by updating the given repository (`git push`).
 You can commit/push changes as often as you want before the deadline.

 #### Technical hints: How to set up Git SSH authentication?